mattiasmucherie/reddit-viewer/README.md

 # HiQ assignment

 A reddit-viewer made as an assigment for HiQ.
+You can view the live version deployed [here](https://determined-beaver-40f9ca.netlify.app/)

 ## Running the application locally
 Start with  installing the dependencies with